ShivamS72/employee-expense-management-system/README.md

 ## To be added soon
 * Employees will be able to add scanned images of bill, which will then be processed trough OCR.
-* For daily transport and food bills, employee cards with barcodes will be used.
-A barcode scanner will be used and the expense will be directly udpdated in the database.
+* For daily transport and food bills, employee cards with barcode will be used.
+A barcode scanner will be used and the expense will be directly udpdated into the database.